orstavik/cloudflare-tutorial/docs/2_worker_tricks/WhatIs_httpOnly_cookie.md

 > Cookies can also be created and mutated in the browser.
 As long as the cookie is not marked `httpOnly`, javascripts in the browser can create and change and kill cookies.
 This of course is necessary for cookies to contain state information about which items are placed in a shopping-cart, or which items the user has hovered with his/her mouse.

+So, most commonly, your architectural choice is non-existent: you must *mutate* your session state data *in place* because either space scarcity or conventional conformity says so.

 ##### continue here